-Demands and expenses increase in parallel to the increase in revenues, and nearly always exceed it.
+Demands and expenses increase in parallel to the increase in revenues and nearly always exceed it.
 In real life, budgeting enables us to manage our finances with a clear view to the future.
-During a budgeting process, a family might discuss possible incomes and outcomes, such as food, utilities, transportation, recreation, as well as required payments, such as home, car and other consumer loan repayments.
-The family might also discuss the possibility of allowing for a certain amount of savings, in anticipation of future needs and/or unforeseen circumstances.
-It is also important to estimate the total family income for the year.
-If the family income is not sufficient to cover expected expense, then either the expenditure priorities must be redefined to reduce the costs, or alternative strategies identified to increase the family income, for example: by working more hours, or by taking on a different or additional job.
+Family might discuss possible incomes and outcomes, such as food, utilities, transportation, recreation, as well as required payments for house, car and other consumer loan repayments during the budgeting process.
+The family might also discuss the possibility of allowing for a certain amount of savings in anticipation of future needs and/or unforeseen circumstances.
+It is also important to estimate total family income for the year.
+If family's income is not sufficient to cover expected expenses either the expenditure priorities should be redefined to reduce the costs, or alternative strategies should be identified to increase the family income, for example: by working more hours, or by taking on a different or additional job.

-If the family expects their shortfall to be temporary or wants to make a major investment or start up a new business but does not have sufficient current resources, they might consider borrowing the needed money, while at the same time thinking about how to mobilize resources needed to repay the loan in the future.
+If family expects their shortfall to be temporary or wants to make a major investment or start up a new business but does not have sufficient current resources, borrowing of needed money would be considered.
+At the same time they will think about how to mobilize resources needed to repay the loan in the future.

-If family finds itself with more income than needed to meet their current needs, they might want to put aside extra money to implement their long term plans, or invest some of it to improve their situation in critical areas, such as by buying a car or household appliances or by making home improvements.
+If family finds out that its income is more than required to meet their current needs, they might want to put aside extra money to implement their long term plans, or invest some of it to improve their situation in critical areas, such as buying a car or household appliances or living conditions' improvements.

-In some ways, a family is a small model of the Government, and the State budget preparation process utilized by the Government is in some cases very similar to the family process described above.
+In some ways, family is a small model of the Government, and the State budget preparation process utilized by the Government is very similar to the family process described above in some cases.
 The Government and the Parliament define expected revenues, sources of income and expected costs of various Government programs, such as defense, foreign affairs, health and social care, education, law enforcement, regional infrastructure, agriculture and others.

-In cases when expected revenues are less than the planned expenditures, the Government considers the option of borrowing funds, provided this is found to be beneficial for the country and feasible in terms of paying back the loan.
+In cases when expected revenues are less than the planned expenditures, the Government considers the option of borrowing external funds with certain conditions if this will be beneficial for the country and feasible in terms of payment.